-With Oklahoma City moving into the second phase of its recovery from the COVID-19 pandemic, the Chamber hopes to provide its members with the resources they need to return to operations safely.
+With Oklahoma City reopened with COVID cases still climbing, the Chamber hopes to provide its members with the resources they need to return to operations safely.

 Access to PPE

 The Oklahoma Department of Commerce partnered with the Oklahoma Manufacturing Alliance, Greater Oklahoma City Chamber and the Tulsa Regional Chamber to provide a directory of companies supplying Personal Protective Equipment (PPE) and other supplies needed for operating according to guidelines set forth by the CDC and in the Open Up & Recover Safely Plan.
 View the PPE Source Directory at okcommerce.gov/ppe-source-directory/.

 If your company supplies PPE and other supplies and wishes to be included in this list, complete the supplier form.
 The Department of Commerce also has links to official guidance PDFs for a variety of particular business types at okcommerce.gov/covid19/ours-plan/.